Sign up to our Newsletter

 Important Skills to Be a Detective

-• Communication: it’s essential you perfect your communication to be able to adapt to the group you’re speaking to: victims, suspects, or court members
+• Communication: You must perfect your communication to be able to adapt to victims, suspects, or court members

-• Logic: to be able to prevent emotion from clouding your judgment on difficult cases
+• Logic: To be able to prevent emotion from clouding your judgment in difficult cases

 As a detective, you can expect to investigate crimes you’ll never forget.
 Depending on the specialty you pursue, you may handle homicides, robberies, or gang violence cases that are emotionally draining and traumatizing.